A remark on certain restricted plane partitions and crystal melting model: Preliminaries

 \section{Preliminaries}

-In this section, we review the plane partitions, Schur functions, vertex operators and double$-\mathbb{P}^1$ model.
-Most of them are necessary materials in the method of crystal melting model introduced by Okounkov-Reshetikhin-Vafa \cite{ORV}.
+In this section, we review the plane partitions, Schur functions, vertex operators and double-$\mathbb{P}^1$ model.
+Most of them are necessary materials in the method of crystal melting model introduced by Okounkov--Reshetikhin--Vafa \cite{ORV}.